 If a landlord wants to end the tenancy agreement then they must give their tenants notice, this must include information and warnings if it’s due to tenants not holding up their end of the bargain.
 The type of notice landlords must serve will change depending on the tenancy agreement and terms stated within it.

-Do I need a notice of termination with an AST?
+Do I Need a Notice of Termination with an Assured Shorthold Tenancy?

 Sometimes it is possible for landlords to ask their tenants to leave without giving them a reason for doing so.
 However, there are specific rules that they must follow should they take back their property, including: